 Sojourners is a child-friendly community.
 Children are welcome to attend part or all of our worship services.
 There is a specially designated “Time with Children” offered year-round which typically consists of a time of sharing with the children and the pastor, or a designated member of the congregation.

 Social justice is a central concern at Sojourners United Church of Christ.
-Each member of the congregation is encouraged to participate in one of the church’s established groups.

 At least once a year the women at Sojourners enjoy a camping weekend at Lake Sherando — whether you like to read, hike, swim, talk, laugh, sing, hang out at a campsite (or all of these) — this is a chance to do just that.
 Those who prefer shorter trips go for the day.

 Excursions like day hikes also crop up from time to time for everyone to enjoy — one year a hike included stunning views and even a black bear sighting!

 Once a month during the school year, Sojourners and special young women from Charlottesville gather for Welcome Table.
 They enjoy exercise, conversation, dinner and an activity.
 The group also nurtures our longstanding relationship with Innisfree Village, strengthening Sojourners’ connections with the volunteers and co-workers.
 It also takes an interest in the post-high school programs for developmental disabilities in area schools.

 Two of the year’s highlights are the annual visit to a sheep farm to see the baby lambs and our special Welcome Table Christmas potluck and carol sing.
 Many people consider this a “must-do” Advent activity showing up to break bread together and then sing, dance and act out the “12 Days of Christmas”!